Kedar1703/Bank-Loan-Analytics/README.md

 - **Grid View**: Provides an extensive grid layout with all relevant metrics, including borrower profiles, loan performance, and other critical data points.

 ---
+## 🛠️ Key Findings
+### **Dashboard 1: Key Findings**

+- **Positive Loan Growth:** The total number of loan applications and the amount funded have seen a steady increase, indicating strong demand.

+- **Good Loan Dominance:** Good loans represent **86.2%** of the total portfolio, suggesting a healthy lending process with lower risk.

+- **Interest Rate and Risk Correlation:** Higher interest rates seem to be associated with bad loans, as seen with the **13.88%** rate for charged-off loans versus **11.64%** for fully paid loans.
+This indicates that riskier borrowers may be charged higher interest rates.

+- **Improved Cash Flow:** The **Month-over-Month (MoM)** growth in total repayment is **15.84%**, showing positive signs of loan recovery and improved borrower repayment behavior.

+- **DTI Insight:** The **Average Debt-to-Income (DTI) ratio** for the overall loan portfolio stands at **13.3%**, reflecting borrowers' ability to manage debt within their income levels.

+### **Dashboard 2: Trends and Patterns**
+- **Seasonality**: Loan applications exhibit seasonal variations, with peaks during specific times of the year.

+- **State-Specific Demand**: Loan demand varies significantly across different states, highlighting regional preferences.

+- **Loan Term Preferences**: The most favored loan term among borrowers is 36 months.

+- **Employee Length & Loans**: Employees with longer tenures tend to apply for loans more frequently.

+- **Loan Purpose Analysis**: The top reasons for loan applications include debt consolidation, credit card payments, and home improvement projects.

+- **Home Ownership & Loans**: Individuals who hold mortgages are more likely to apply for additional loans.

 ## 📈 Visuals & Charts